ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **recipeNutritionLabelWidget**
 > string recipeNutritionLabelWidget()

-Get a recipe's nutrition label as an HTML widget.
+Get a recipe\'s nutrition label as an HTML widget.

 ### Example